-1. Hex bolt 2.
-Outer flange 3.
-Saw blade 4.
+1. Saw blade 2.
+Hex bolt 3.
+Outer flange 4.
 Inner flange 5.
 Ring

-When changing blade, make sure to also clean upper and lower blade guards of accumulated sawdust.
-Such efforts do not, however, replace the need to check lower guard operation before each use.
+When changing blade, make sure to also clean the upper and lower blade guards of accumulated sawdust as discussed in the Maintenance section.
+Such efforts do not replace the need to check lower guard operation before each use.